DoctorMcKay/node-steam-user/README.md

 - `locked` - `true` if your account is [locked](https://support.steampowered.com/kb_article.php?ref=6416-FHVM-3982), `false` if not (accounts can also be locked by Support)
 - `canInviteFriends` - `true` if your account can invite friends, `false` if not

-Emitted on logon and probably when limitations change.
+Emitted on logon and when limitations change.
 The [`limitations`](#limitations) property will be updated after this event is emitted.

 ### vacBans
 - `numBans` - How many bans your account has